Help your children learn about density of liquids with this mixing oil and water science experiment for kids.

 Same with water, water is attracted to water!

 Secondly, oil and water have difference densities.
 That means they weight different amounts.
 Oil is much heavier than water so the oil is likely to sit towards the surface of the water.
+This mixing oil and water science experiment for kids is fascinating!

-The oil and water would continue to separate, regardless if it were shaken in a tightly secured jar.
+Your child should notice, adding more and more droplets makes no difference.
+The water and oil will still not combine.
+The oil and water would continue to separate, regardless if it were to be shaken in a tightly sealed jar.

-Oil and water are not friends. hehehe
+Oil and water are not friends!

 You might like to extend this activity and challenge your children by adding a few drops of liquid dishwashing detergent.